ptcane/snippy/readme.md

 - To be able to use additional Python packages, link your repl to a GitHub repo, add the required packages to `requirements.txt`, and push your changes.

+#### Use your local environment (beta)

+- It is possible to use your local computer, rather than a Binder kernel, to run your code.
+This also means you'll have access to packages (and files) you've installed locally.
+You'll need to have Jupyter notebook installed to do this and run a command on the Terminal.

+To enable this feature, remove the `{#` and `#}` tags from `index.html` in the `templates` folder and re-run the repl.
+Click the (now visible) `USE LOCALHOST` button for more details, and change the `url` value in `main.py` accordingly.

 #### Images and other resources

 Images within the `notebooks/images` folder will be copied to `static/images` when `initialize()` is run, and visible on Snippy if they have been referenced in a markdown cell (or in an `<img>` tag under a `%%html` magic).